Weird and Wonderful Kombucha

 The New Health Baby on the Block

-Komucha has a bubbly, tangy taste to it.
+Kombucha has a bubbly, tangy taste to it.
 When you first try it, you don’t quite know what to make of it.
-The bottle ingredients may say that it is a cherry flavour or raspberry flavour, so you may expect a fruity drink.
+The bottle ingredients may say that it is a cherry flavor or raspberry flavor, so you may expect a fruity drink.
 Well, it is that, but it seems to taste more like a fruity beer with maybe a twist of vinegar than a fruit drink.
-In fact, you might even believe it is actually beer since the taste is so similar, except the it has that fruity taste as well.
+In fact, you might even believe it is actually beer since the taste is so similar, except it has that fruity taste as well.
 And it is… really.. bubbly.

 So, What Is it?

 Basically, Kombucha is a sweetened tea that is fermented for a period of 1-3 weeks.
 The cloudy “floaty bits” floating around in it are called the SCOBY -some call it a mushroom.

 So where does it come from?
 It seems that everything old is new again – new to us, that is.
 Kombucha was originally consumed in ancient China – about 2,200 years ago.
 It was revered for its detoxifying and energizing qualities.
 But, of course, it didn’t remain an “ancient Chinese secret”, Kombucha traveled on to Russia through trade routes and then eventually found its way into Eastern Europe.
 Around the time of WWII, Kombucha made its way into Germany and then later France and Northern Africa.